 There are two main summits to Nepal’s Lobuche East, the Far East, a trekking peak, 6,119m, Alpine Grade ‘Peu Difficile’/not very difficult, and the East, 6,145m, an Expedition Peak and Alpine Grade ‘Difficile’.
 The two are separated by a tricky ridge with several false summits and some steep ice-covered slopes.
 The easier Far East peak is the one we (normally) aim for.
+To confuse matters further Lobuche East is sometimes referred to as just Lobuche or Lobuje.

 If you have the time we would strongly recommend flying in lower down the valley to Phaplu and spending an extra three days trekking up to Lukla.
 This is a great little add-on and gives you more time to get used to trekking and to adjust to altitude.
 Alternatively we could get a bus (12-14 hours) (or private transport) to Shivalaya and trek in to Lukla in 6 days.